 If you have a creative eye for detail and can understand what makes your users tick, then you will know all about implementing user research and insights to deliver effective end-user results.
 User research is used to understand the user’s needs, behaviours, experiences and motivations through qualitative and quantitative methods to help solve the user’s problems and create user-centred designs.

-- What problem does your user’s need solving?
+- What problem do your users need solving?

 - What are their behaviours, needs and motivations?